roiSela/roiSela/README.md

 📱 Mobile Development (Basic experience): React Native, Kotlin, Swift, and more!

-🗄️ Databases: SQL, PostgreSQL, MongoDB, Redis, and more!
+🗄️ Databases: SQL, MsSQL Server, PostgreSQL, MongoDB, Redis, and more!

 🔧 DevOps: Git, GitHub Actions, Docker, Kubernetes, AWS, and more!